Galley: Modern Query Optimization for Sparse Tensor Programs: Galley Overview

 \subsection{Physical Plan}

-Given the logical plan, Galley's physical optimizer determines the implementation details needed to convert each logical query to a STC kernel.
+Given the logical plan, Galley's physical optimizer determines the implementation details needed to convert each logical query to an STC kernel.
 Specifically, it defines the loop order of each compiled kernel, the format of each output, and the merge algorithm for each index.
-As above, this is expressed by converting the logical plan to a physical plan described in the most verbose and constrained dialect.
+As above, this is expressed by converting the logical plan to a physical plan described in the most constrained dialect.
 To avoid out-of-order accesses, we require that the index order of inputs and aliases are concordant with the loop order, so the physical optimizer may insert additional queries to transpose inputs.
 Therefore, each logical query corresponds to \emph{one or more} physical queries.

-Using this language, we can precisely express the program from Fig.~\ref{ex:stc_log_reg_program} as follows where \texttt{it} means iterate and \texttt{lu} means lookup.
+Using this language, we can precisely express the program from Fig.~\ref{ex:stc_log_reg_program} as follows, where \texttt{it} means iterate and \texttt{lu} means lookup.

-The first query computes the sum by iterating over the valid i indices for \texttt{X}, iterating over the j indices in the intersection of \texttt{X[i,\_]} and $\theta$, and accumulating their product in a dense vector over the i indices.
+The first query computes the sum by iterating over the valid i indices for \texttt{X}, iterating over the j indices in the intersection of \texttt{X[i,\_]} and $\theta$, and materializing (hence \texttt{Mat}) their product in a dense vector over the i indices.
 The second query runs over this output and applies the sigmoid function, returning the result as a dense vector.